cptmadman121/visual_companion/TrayVisionPrompt/Installer.md

 ## Installation Steps
 1. Download the packaged archive from the `dist` folder (generated via `tools/package.ps1`).
-2. Extract the archive to a writable folder, e.g. `C:\Program Files\TrayVisionPrompt`.
+2. Extract the archive to a writable folder, e.g. `C:\Program Files\deskLLM`.
-3. Create a shortcut to `TrayVisionPrompt.exe` and place it in `%APPDATA%\Microsoft\Windows\Start Menu\Programs\Startup` to auto-start with Windows.
+3. Create a shortcut to `deskLLM.exe` and place it in `%APPDATA%\Microsoft\Windows\Start Menu\Programs\Startup` to auto-start with Windows.
-4. Launch the application once to generate the default configuration under `%APPDATA%\TrayVisionPrompt\config.json`.
+4. Launch the application once to generate the default configuration under `%APPDATA%\deskLLM\config.json`.
 5. Adjust `config.json` to point to your local backend endpoint, model name, and desired hotkey.
 6. Optional: Grant the application permissions in your security suite to capture the screen and communicate with your Ollama endpoint (e.g., `http://127.0.0.1` or `http://192.168.201.166`).